-Natural log (ln)-transformed AUC{last} , AUC{∞} , and C{max} data will be analyzed using a linear mixed effects model, separately.
-The model will include treatment (soticlestat with and without rifampin) as a fixed effect and participant as a random effect.
-The point estimate and 90% confidence interval (CI) for the geometric mean ratio (GMR) of AUC{∞} for the soticlestat with versus without rifampin will be calculated.
-The same approach will be used to estimate the GMR of AUC{last} and C{max} of soticlestat with versus without rifampin.
+For each part, natural log (ln)-transformed AUC{last} , AUC{∞} , and C{\max} data will be analyzed using a linear mixed effects model, separately.
+The model will include treatment (soticlestat with and without itraconazole/mefenamic acid) as a fixed effect and participant as a random effect.
+The point estimates and the 90% confidence intervals (CIs) for the geometric mean ratios (GMRs) for soticlestat with versus without itraconazole/mefenamic acid will be calculated.